halavehzadeh/Terraform/AWS/01-Create AWS User/README.md

 1. **Terraform**: Make sure Terraform is installed on your system.
 You can download it from [Terraform's official website](https://www.terraform.io/downloads).
 2. **AWS CLI**: Ensure the AWS CLI is configured with appropriate permissions to create IAM users.
 Check the [AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for setup instructions.
 3. **AWS Account**: You need an AWS account with permissions to create IAM users and assign policies.
+4. for more inforamtion about creating user with terraform refer to [AWS CLI Resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_user)

 ## Usage